 Consistent with their essentiality for intramacrophage survival, FPI genes are up regulated when F. tularensis infect macrophage (Bent et al. 2013; Golovliov et al. 1997).
 Significant work has revealed how the FPI genes are controlled at the level of transcription.
-Specifically, the FPI genes were found to all be regulated by MglA, SspA, PigR, and the small molecule ppGpp acting together.
+Specifically, the FPI genes are regulated by the transcription factors MglA, SspA, and PigR, acting together with the small molecule ppGpp.
 The specific mechanism of regulation relies on both MglA forming a complex with SspA and interactions with the RNA polymerase.
-In the presence of ppGpp, PigR (also referred to as FevR in F. novicida) associates with the MglA-SspA complex to positively regulate FPI genes (Charity et al. 2007; Cuthbert et al. 2017; Ramsey et al. 2015; Rohlfing and Dove 2014; Travis et al. 2021).
+In the presence of ppGpp, PigR (also referred to as FevR in F. novicida) interacts directly with the MglA-SspA complex to positively regulate genes with a specific PigR-responsive element (PRE), including FPI genes (Charity et al. 2007; Cuthbert et al. 2017; Ramsey et al. 2015; Rohlfing and Dove 2014; Travis et al. 2021).